michi-gato/libraryblorg/190528_snguyen_cv.md

 #### Market Researcher for QASymphony in Sài Gòn, VN & Oakland, CA
 (June 2011—Nov 2012)
-* Design brand & online strategy for QA software startup by analyzing industry trends, Google Analytics, & social media.
+Design brand & online strategy for QA software startup by analyzing industry trends, Google Analytics, & social media.

 #### English Teacher for Institute for Vietnamese Cultrue & Education in Sài Gòn/Cần Thơ/Hà Nội, Vietnam
 (June 2011—Nov 2011)
 Conduct daily English literacy, speaking, listening, & pop culture lessons with local students & community members.

-### Education
+### EDUCATION
-Master of Library & Information Science candidate, University of Washington
+Master of Library & Information Science candidate, University of Washington (Expected 2021)
-(Expected 2021)

 B.A.
 Economics & B.A.
 International Relations, University of California, Davis

-### Awards
+### AWARDS
-Code4Lib 2019 Diversity Scholarship
+* Code4Lib 2019 Diversity Scholarship
-SXSWEDU Community Scholarship 2019
+* SXSWEDU Community Scholarship 2019
-Breaking Through: An Open Pedagogy Symposium 2019 Scholarship (The Graduate Center at City University of New York) ACRL/NY 2018 Symposium Student Scholarship iPres 2018 Portico Sponsorship
+* Breaking Through: An Open Pedagogy Symposium 2019 Scholarship (The Graduate Center at City University of New York)
+* ACRL/NY 2018 Symposium Student Scholarship
+* iPres 2018 Portico Sponsorship
-WNYC’s Werk It Festival 2018 Scholarship
+* WNYC’s Werk It Festival 2018 Scholarship

-### Presentations
+### PRESENTATIONS

-2019-05-18.
 A Preserve This Podcast workshop.
 Outlier Podcast Festival, Austin, TX.
 With Dana Gerber-Margie.

-2019-05-17.
+(2019-05-18)

 It's the year 2039.
 Where's your podcast?
 (A Preserve This Podcast workshop).
 University of Texas at Austin Libraries, Austin, TX.
 With Dana Gerber-Margie.

-2019-05-11.
+(2019-05-17)

 It's the year 2039.
 Where's your podcast?
 (A Preserve This Podcast workshop).
 Center for Investigative Reporting, Emeryville, CA. With Mary Kidd and Dana Gerber-Margie.

-2019-03-22.
+(2019-05-11)

 It's the year 2039.
 Where's your podcast?
 (A Preserve This Podcast workshop).
 Metropolitan New York Library Council, New York City.
 With Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.

-2019-03-22.
+(2019-03-21)

 Responsive OER Programming at City Tech.
 CUNY/SUNY OER Showcase 2019, Baruch College Vertical Campus, New York City.
 With Cailean Cooney and Elvis Bakaitis.
+(2019-03-22)

-### Community Engagement
+### COMMUNITY ENGAGEMENT

 *First Year Student Representative* for Society of American Archivists, University of Washington (SAA-UW) Student Chapter (2018—2019)
 Advocate and plan programming to serve the Society of American Archivists-University of Washington Student Chapter online members.